hwdbk/kodi-scripts/database-mgmt/README.md

 Constraints:
 - Movies are not touched (these can be cleaned up with 'Clean Library' in kodi or 'texturecache.py vclean' on the kodi machine)
 - Does not scan or check for musicvideos, episodes, tvshows.
 That's because I don't use these types of media.
 If you use these, they do not classify the scanned files as 'in use' and the files may be cleaned up.
 If you despereately need this feature, drop me a line.
+- The script works off the MyVideos database, not NFO files that may be stored alongside the media.
 Limitations:
 - The 'kodi' system: tested on version 119 of MyVideos.db, from a Kodi 19 'Matrix' running on an embedded linux player (so it has / in the kodi paths, not \).
 I have no clue what a database looks like on a Windows kodi box.
 - The 'local' system: tested on linux-gnu and darwin21